parul-sangwan15/SelfDrivingcar/README.md

-# EE4C16 - Self Driving Car Lab
+# Self Driving Car Lab

 ## Overview

-This lab is based on Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim), which is a nice testbed for training an autonomous car using Convolutional Neural Networks.
+This is based on Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim), which is a nice testbed for training an autonomous car using Convolutional Neural Networks.